the-events-calendar/image-widget/readme.txt

 Filters a list of attributes used in the image link.
 Similar to 'wp_get_attachment_image_attributes' Accepts $instance arguments

+= Have You Supported the Image Widget? =

+If so, then THANK YOU!
+Also, feel free to add this line to your wp-config.php file to prevent the image widget from displaying a message after upgrades.

+define( 'I_HAVE_SUPPORTED_THE_IMAGE_WIDGET', true );

+For more info on the philosophy here, check out our blog post: http://tri.be/define-i-have-donated-true/

 == Changelog ==

 = 4.0.6 =

 * Rename all language files and implement a couple more minor language bug fixes a la @understandard
+* Added support for the constant 'I_HAVE_SUPPORTED_THE_IMAGE_WIDGET' to turn off the message that appears after upgrading.  (@crienoloog, i hope this puts a smile on your face.)

 = 4.0.5 =